ever-co/ever-teams-docs/docs/INTRODUCTION.md

 sidebar_position: 1
 ---

-# Ever Team - Open-Source, Team Project management with system Tracking
+# Ever Teams - Open Work and Project Management Platform

-[Ever Team](https://app.ever.team/)® is an Open-Source, Real-Time, Reactive, **Project** Management Platform built with TypeScript.

 Track the progress of your teams' work in real time!